supermemo-wiki/SuperMemo.Wiki/supermemo/going-further.md

 Your current speed of learning and level of proficiency are largely irrelevant.
 If you **process one per day**, you will be **done in a year**.

-If you get **1% better each day**, in comparison with today, you will be 37.78 times better in one year.
+If you get **1% better each day**, in comparison with today, you will be **37.78 times** better in one year.

 > The secret to good life is **constant, incremental progress**.
 {.is-info}

-To optimize a little further, you can process important facts faster if you send low priority articles to later dates, or give them lower priority with <kbd>Alt</kbd> + <kbd>P</kbd>.
+You can speed up the processing of important facts even further by postponing low-priority articles to later dates or by reducing their priority with <kbd>Alt</kbd> + <kbd>P</kbd>.

 ## Video guides